Blood Brothers? Or Is Something Else at Play?

 I know it seems coincidental to have the same Obscurus plant itself inside another host we know in the great, big wizarding world, but here’s why it seems plausible: We know there are not a ton of them in the world.
 In the first film, Newt and Tina’s exchange in the MACUSA cell illustrates this.
 Tina believes there are none left.
 Newt corrects her, noting, “There used to be more of them, but they still exist,” leading me to believe they’re pretty rare and making it less far-fetched to think we’re seeing the same one (Fantastic Beasts and Where to Find Them 150).

 There’s another hint in the text of the screenplay itself.
 After Grindelwald says the name “Aurelius Dumbledore,” Credence blasts a spell through the window of Nurmengard Castle and hits a cliff in the distance, which explodes.
-J.K.
-Rowling writes, “The power of his Obscurus can at last be channeled.”
+It is written, “The power of his Obscurus can at last be channeled.”
 It’s as if the name “Dumbledore” awakens something inside of him.
 That dark force now has a target, a purpose.
 That purpose is to reclaim its grip on the Dumbledore name, which Grindelwald calls its “birthright,” and to seek and destroy Albus Dumbledore, the man whose wand may have cast the fatal spell that killed its previous host.

 My next point takes us back to the first Fantastic Beasts film.
 Before GrindelGraves realized the “child” he was seeking was Credence, not Modesty, he threw a few verbal abuses his way.
 One of those taunts was that Credence’s parents were indeed magical, but he was a Squib.
 How did Grindelwald go from thinking Credence was a Squib to suddenly knowing his name and that he’s part of a powerful wizarding family?
 It doesn’t add up.